vinayakybhatt/react-native-jobPortalApp/README.md

 Job Portal designed on react-native as frontend and firebase as backend.
 This is an app which will serve as job portal
 It fetches data from firebase database and displays it and posts the data back to it.
+Consider it as boiler plate for the portal and just integrate the backend and you are ready to go Fill in the env.js with the details of your firebase database and you are good to go.

 Step1: Clone this Repo locally <br/>
 Step2: Run npm i <br/>